-You should also allow the top inch or two of soil to dry out before watering it again.
+You should also allow the top inch or two (2.5 to 5 cm.) of soil to dry out before watering it again.
 Watch for shriveling and dropping leaves, which indicate that the plant isn’t getting enough water, and limp leaves, which indicate that it is getting too much.
 Insect and disease problems with jade plants often gain a foothold when the plant is stressed by improper watering.

 Many people believe that jade plants and other succulents can withstand long periods of drought, living off the moisture stored in their thick, fleshy leaves.
 While many succulents need less water than other plants, allowing them to dry out results in discolored or shriveled leaves that drop from the plant.
 Regular watering at the appropriate times is essential to keep them attractive and healthy.